 God hates rebellion.
 When people fail to acknowledge His reign in their life they are openly rebelling against their Creator.
 And like any form of government, open or even quiet rebellion leads to disunity and eventual removal from its protection.
 In our world, defiance to governmental authority may lead to expulsion or even capital punishment.
 God though wants all people to willingly share within His governmental operations.
 He wants all people to come under his benevolent authority and reap the benefits of His Kingdom.

 The concept of God’s Kingdom lays the foundation and goal of a person’s life.
-When a person understands that this life is a preparation for eternity, the means become just as important as the end results.
-When one begins to understand and place scripture together, one must ask the question, “What are Christ-followers being prepared for after death?”
+When a person understands that this life is a preparation for eternity, the means become as important as the end results.
+When one begins to understand Scripture, one eventually must ask this question.
+“What are Christ-followers being prepared for after death?”
 The answers are gray, but imply a certain theme of leadership.
-John writes that you shall “be king and priests”(9) An implication of a combined governmental and ministry role, not hammock swingers.
+John writes that you will “be kings and priests.”
+An implication of a combined governmental and ministry role, not hammock swingers.
 It also raises the question of what characteristics are important for Kingdom living.
-Will people be allowed to enter without God’s love, faith in Christ, or hope in His Promises as the cornerstone of their life?
+Will people be allowed to enter without God’s love?
+Without faith in Christ?
+Or hope in His Promises as the cornerstone of their life?
 Will those with unrepentant illicit behavior be allowed entrance?
-(10)

 Want to know more?

 The establishment of the Kingdom is God’s greatest desire.
 Note that the first petition in the Lord’s Prayer is for the Kingdom to come and this same desire will become increasingly dominant in each Christian as he/she grows toward greater spiritual maturity.